Chess Strategy/Development in Chess

 Gambits

 Most of the time, gambits are sacrifices to gain a lead in development.
 One example of a gambit to gain time to develop pieces is the Danish Gambit, where White quickly develops his bishops, which can expertly use the open diagonals of the board.
 1.e4 e5 2.d4 exd4 3.c3 dxc3 4.Bc4 cxb2 5.Bxb2.
 White has received an enormous lead in development for his two pawn investment.
 In this position, Black will try to exploit his material advantage while bringing out his pieces, while White will aim for a quick attack that will prove the validity of his lead in development.
 Black can play a countergambit, a sacrifice of one of his pawns to equalize in development.
 Black normally plays in this position the countergambit 5....d5!, giving up one of his extra pawns to gain time on the White bishop.
 6.Bxd5 Nf6 and White has nothing better than 7.Bxf7+ Kxf7!
-8.Qxd8 Bb4+ =/=
+8.Qxd8 Bb4+ =/=Sound or not?

 The great master, Steinitz, once said: "The only way to refute a gambit is to accept it."
 Some gambits don't aim for a lead in development.
 For example, the Smith-Morra Gambit in the Sicilian Defense goes 1.e4 c5 2.d4 cxd4 3.c3 dxc3 4.Nxc3.
 This gambit is considered unsound at master level.
 Although White gets a lead in development, in this case Black expects to eventually catch up.
 The main reason for this pawn sacrifice was to gain the open c- and d-files for White.
 Gambits of this nature are considered unsound because of the abstract nature of the advantage; it is disputed whether the open lines are enough for the sacrifice.